 Applications for amendment to the Lost Creek licenses and permits were submitted in 2014.
 The amendments are intended to include recovery from the KM horizon and to include recovery of the uranium resource in the LC East project immediately adjacent to the Lost Creek project.
 Reviews by both the NRC and WDEQ were commenced and, in September 2015, the BLM issued a Notice of Intent to prepare an environmental impact statement for the amendments.
-All agencies continue to advance the applications and review process.
+We are responding to additional comments from the agencies, as part of the review process.
+Six monitor wells are being drilled to provide additional hydrologic data in response to certain of the comments.

 A WDEQ permit for Underground Injection Control (UIC) Class V wells has been completed for Lost Creek.
-We continue to await all final approvals from regulators, currently anticipated to be received in second quarter 2016.
+We continue to await all final approvals from regulators, currently anticipated to be received Q3.
 These approvals will allow for the onsite disposal of fresh permeate (i.e., clean water) into relatively shallow Class V wells.
-Site operators will use the reverse osmosis (RO) circuits, which were installed during initial construction of the plant, to treat process waste water into brine and permeate streams.
+Site operators will use the reverse osmosis (RO) circuits, which were installed during initial construction of the plant, to process waste water into brine and permeate streams.
 The brine stream will continue to be disposed of in the UIC Class I deep wells while the clean, permeate stream will be injected into the UIC Class V wells.
-With the expanded time for receipt of regulatory approvals, and orders for certain components necessary to commission the systems, we expect that the wells and RO system will be fully operational in third quarter 2016.
-We anticipate that this new disposal system will significantly enhance waste water disposal capacity at the site.
+We continue to expect that the wells and RO system will be fully operational in third quarter 2016.
+We anticipate that this new disposal system will enhance waste water disposal capacity at the site.

 Following a public comment period, the EPA continues with its rulemaking on changes to Part 192, which sets forth groundwater restoration and stabilization requirements for ISR uranium projects.
+We continue to assess the potential impact this rulemaking may have on our operations.